Large Cartilaginous Fish: 10 Biggest Rays & Stingrays

 Size: 28 – 110 centimeters (0.9 – 3.6 feet)

 Got the name from the shape of its head, a cownose ray has a unique feature.
 It has long and pointed pectoral fins along with a crease in the lobes and a notched head.
 This creates a cow-nose likeness; hence its name.
-This ray species live in brackish coastal waters and shallow marine, and some of them form large schools of up to 10,000 individuals.
+This ray species lives in brackish coastal waters and shallow marine, and some of them form large schools of up to 10,000 individuals.
 Another unique thing about cownose rays is that they have poisonous stingers while they are not stingrays.
 However, the venom on those spines is weak so the symptoms are not different from a bee sting.
 They are dangerous only when humans step on their spine because they are shy and surface swimmers.

 9Sharpsnout Stingray